 Retention of trained workers is a potential "make or break" issue.
 The flip side of switching costs is retention.
-Because successful, integrated models led from the top of the supply chain often rely on heavy investments in recruitment, training, switching costs, and inputs, enterprise efforts to retain suppliers become critical.
+Because successful, integrated models led from the top of EMERGING MARKETS, EMERGING MODELS 107 What the Models Teach the supply chain often rely on heavy investments in recruitment, training, switching costs, and inputs, enterprise efforts to retain suppliers become critical.
 A weak retention capability-and the resulting need to overspend on training new hires-might easily destroy the economics of any low-end supplier-side business models.